Skip to Content

 There are a wide variety of passwordless authentication solutions to consider.
 Understanding the differences between these solutions will help you determine if integrating a passwordless system makes sense for your security needs.

-Some of these passwordless authentications are simply an additional step like authenticating a login using a mobile device application, SMS, or e-mail that provides a one-time code or button.
+Some of these passwordless authentications are simply an additional step using something you know through a mobile device application, SMS, or e-mail that provides a one-time code or button.
 This is similar to having a multi-factor authentication (MFA) policy in place.

-But some take advantage of new innovations in business technology to elevate security to another level making use of something you have or something you are.
-Something you have refers to a physical key of sorts, oftentimes a USB.
-Something you are, on the other hand, is something unique to you as an individual.
+But some take advantage of new innovations in business technology to elevate security to another level by making use of something you have—referring to a physical key of sorts, oftentimes a USB—or something you are—like biometrics which are unique to you.

 A couple of these passwordless authentication technologies include: